-Students entering the doctoral program with a Master's degree or having completed some graduate courses may, with the approval of the Program Director and/or Department Chair, transfer or waive a maximum of 24 semester hours credit (see the current Graduate Catalog for updated limits) earned in a psychology department, provided the courses are applicable to the Counseling Psychology Program at University of North Texas.
-Please note that some program requirements are not eligible for substitution/transfer (e.g., PSYC 5680 Foundations of Counseling Psychology, PSYC 6022 Application of Counseling Methods, PSYC 6820/6830 Advanced Practicum).
+Students entering the doctoral program with a Master's degree or having completed some graduate courses may, with the approval of the Program Director and/or Department Chair, waive a maximum of 24 semester hours credit (see the current Graduate Catalog for updated limits) earned in a psychology department, provided the courses are applicable to the Counseling Psychology Program at University of North Texas.
+Please note that some program required courses are not eligible for substitution/transfer (e.g., PSYC 5680 Foundations of Counseling Psychology, PSYC 6022 Application of Counseling Methods, PSYC 6820/6830 Advanced Practicum).

-To obtain waiver/transfer of credit, the student must submit the course transfer/waver request form with necessary materials by October 1st of their first year to Program Director.
-The required materials include the course syllabus (and/or other course information, materials, etc.) and a completed Course Waiver/Transfer Request Form (available on the program's webpage) for each course they wish to transfer/waive.
+To obtain waiver of credit, the student must submit the course waiver request form with necessary materials by October 1st of their first year to the Program Director.
+The required materials include the course syllabus (and/or other course information, materials, etc.) and a completed Course Waiver Request Form (available on the program's webpage) for each course they wish to waive.
 If approved, student will receive the signed request form to keep for their own record.

-Keep in mind that you are responsible for the course content of the courses you transfer in or waive.
-Since most approved waivers/transfers at the graduate level do not cover exactly the same content, make sure you borrow resources from your peers and/or consult with the faculty member who teaches the UNT course when studying for the Comprehensive Exams.
+Keep in mind that you are responsible for the course content of the courses you waive.
+Since most approved waivers at the graduate level do not cover exactly the same content, make sure you borrow resources from your peers and/or consult with the faculty member who teaches the UNT course when studying for the Comprehensive Exams.